 - After washing the compression socks, dry them in shade.
 Do not expose them to direct sunlight or wring them dry.
 This might lead to fabric damage.
 The best method to remove water from the compression socks is to gently squeeze out the water.

 - Do not expose your compression socks to excessive moisture, except for washing.
 This means you should not wear them while bathing or showering.

-- The more you use compression socks, the lesser the elasticity becomes.
+- The more you use compression socks, the less elastic they become.
 Generally, washing can restore the elastic property of compression socks.
-However, after about six months or so, compression socks will lose their elasticity completely and become like regular socks.
+However, after about six months or so of frequent wear, compression socks will lose their elasticity completely and become like regular socks.
 Therefore, you need to replace your compression socks at least every six months.